Triggerise/triggerise.github.io/_privacy-policy-popup/english.markdown

           </ul>
         showTopDivider: true
         showBottomDivider: false
-      - title: "How we use your data"
+      - title: "Why we use your data"
         titleImage: "/uploads/icons/How-we-use-your-data.png"
-        linkText: "Read more"
-        linkURL: "/privacy-policy?privacyUserType=member#English"
+        linkURL: "/privacy-policy?privacyUserType=platform-user#English"
         policyContent: |-
           <ul>
             <li>To conclude a contractual arrangement with you and activate your account in the Tiko platform</li>